 Challenge

-Novonesis needed a debut space that could introduce a new brand identity without feeling staged or overly “designed.”
-At SSW, audiences move quickly and compare many similar messages—so the booth had to communicate science, credibility, and sustainability through spatial cues rather than dense text.
+The main challenge was not simply building a larger booth.
+Novonesis needed a debut environment that could introduce a newly unified brand identity without feeling staged, overly polished, or disconnected from the science behind the business.
+At SSW, audiences move quickly and compare many ingredient suppliers in one pass, so the booth had to communicate biosolutions, probiotics, and sustainability through spatial cues rather than dense explanation.
+The footprint needed to feel warm and grounded while still supporting technical conversations, education, and steady visitor flow.

 Design vs. On-site Execution